RubixML/ML/docs/backends/api.md

 ```

 ### Flush Queue
-Sometimes it might be necesary to remove leftover items from the queue before proceeding.
+Sometimes it might be necessary to remove leftover items from the queue before proceeding.
 In such a case the `flush()` method will clear the queue of Deferred computations.
 ```php
 public flush(): void
 ```